bigpresh/dotfiles/README.md

 If you do find anything here useful, feel free to use it!
 Feel free also to drop me a mail and let me know that it was helpful to you - if you want to!

+Everything here in this repository, unless noted otherwise, can be considered to be released under the terms of the WTFPL.

 David Precious <davidp@preshweb.co.uk>